2023 Best Horticulture Undergraduate Certificate Schools in the Great Lakes Region

 Horticulture majors at Michigan State take out an average of $20,764 in student loans while working on their Undergraduate Certificate.

-You’ll be in good company if you decide to attend Owens Community College.
-It ranked #4 on our 2023 Best Horticulture Undergraduate Certificate Schools in the Great Lakes Region list.
-Located in the large suburb of Perrysburg, Owens State Community College is a public school with a medium-sized student population.
+You’ll join some of the best and brightest minds around you if you attend Owens Community College.
+The school came in at #4 on this year’s Best Horticulture Undergraduate Certificate Schools in the Great Lakes Region list.
+Located in the large suburb of Perrysburg, Owens State Community College is a public college with a medium-sized student population.

-Explore the best horticulture schools for a specific state in the Great Lakes region.
+Explore the best horticulture colleges for a specific state in the Great Lakes region.

 Horticulture is one of 16 different types of programs to choose from.